QuantumCorrosion/QuantumCorrosion-website/content/post/grotthuss/grotthuss.md

 {{< video library="1" src="GrotthussDoubleJump.mp4" controls="yes" >}}
 Video 1: Two proton transfer events occuring.
 The central oxygen of the hydronium ion is shown in blue.

-{{< video library="1" src="GrotthussFlickeringEvent.mp4" controls="yes" >}}
+{{< video library="1" src="zundelComprClideo.mp4" controls="yes" >}}
-Video 2: A "flickering" event whereby the proton moves back and forth between two water molecules.
-The central oxygen of the hydronium ion is shown in blue.
+Video 2: Formation of a Zundel ion.
+One oxygen of the hydronium/Zundel ion is shown in blue.